Tandem Bank review

 - Cash withdrawal limit of 30% of your total credit limit on credit cards (Tandem Bank treats gambling transactions as cash withdrawals, meaning they are subject to a 2.5% fee (minimum of £2.50) and the withdrawal limit above applies to gambling transactions.)

-Overall, Tandem's appeal has diminished since it no longer offers cashback to new customers for credit card spending however you can still use the Tandem journey credit card if you are intending to spend money abroad.
+Overall, Tandem's appeal has diminished since it no longer offers cashback to new customers for credit card spending however you can still use the Tandem journey credit card if you are intending on spending money abroad.
 Those looking for a competitive credit card may be better off taking out a credit card with an alternative company with an introductory 0% offer and perhaps using the Curve card to spend abroad in order to avoid fees and interest.
+You may also want to check out the following articles:

 The Tandem savings accounts offer competitive rates (although not market-leading) and your money is protected up to £85,000 by the Financial Services Compensation Scheme.